21 Irresistible Traditional Dishes in New Zealand to Try Now

 5. Pavlova

 Pavlova is a celebrated dessert named after the Russian ballerina Anna Pavlova.
-This meringue-based dessert features a crisp outer shell with a soft marshmallow-like centre.
+This meringue-based dessert features a crisp outer shell with a soft marshmallow-like center.
 It is typically topped with fresh fruit such as kiwi, strawberries, passion fruit, and a dollop of whipped cream.
-Pavlova is a staple at New Zealand celebrations and is renowned for its light, airy texture and vibrant flavours.
+Pavlova is a staple at New Zealand celebrations and is renowned for its light, airy texture and vibrant flavors.

 Pavlova - New Zealand Traditional Dishes